telosnetwork/telos-docs/docs/overview/getting-started/overview.md

 - Telos EVM is a Smart Contract that inherits classes from EOSIO and uses them to construct a global decentralized computer that computes state executable objects & actions, each with its own permanent data store.

 ### Telos native to Telos EVM
-- The Telos EVM account's are mapped to the native network account's so that users can bridge between the Native netowrk and Telos EVM to reap benefits of both sides of the network.
+- The Telos EVM account's are mapped to the native network account's so that users can bridge between the Native netowrk and Telos EVM to leverage tools and DApps on both sides of the network.

 1. TLOS is the native currency for executing transactions on the EVM platform also known as gas almost identical to native RAM.
 2. When a transaction is called it results in smart contract execution that is initially controlled by Externally Owned accounts comprising of an TLOS EVM balance to pay for the transaction to be executed across the network of Telos blockproducers